Philliec459/Semantic-Segmentation-of-Petrographic-Thin-Sections-using-Keras/README.md

 https://github.com/divamgupta/image-segmentation-keras

-Our primary goal in this repository is to discriminate 5 different types of grains observed in clastic petrographic thin sections.
+Our primary goal in this repository is to discriminate 5 different objects observed in clastic petrographic thin sections.
 This is still work in progress.
-We will also try to estimate the Petrophysical Rock Types and Petrophysical properties from a clastic Thin Section photomicrograph as the project progresses.
+Our next objective will be to classify Petrophysical Rock Types and Petrophysical properties totally based on Thin Section photomicrograph of the rock.

 This is an example of a typiclal clastic thin section that we are working with in our test data:

 ![Image](5ts.png)

-This is an example of the predicted output from this process.
+This is an example of the predicted output from this image segmentation process.

 ![Image](5predict.png)

-We are predicting 5 primary segment types predicted from the python program main_load_your_own_model_from_existing_checkpoint.py where the checkpoint weights are stored int the 'weights/' subdirectory.
+We are predicting 5 primary segments or objects from our test Thin Sections using the python program main_load_your_own_model_from_existing_checkpoint.py where the checkpoint weights are stored int the 'weights/' subdirectory.
 We are not furnishing the original training data due to the proprietary nature of these data.
-Our test images were taken from the web trying to obtain similar thin sections from clastic rock as was the training data.
+Our test images were downloaded from the web where we are trying to use similar thin sections from clastic rock as was the training set data.

-(At this time I am unable to supply the vgg_unet_1 type of weights file due to a size restriction in GitHub.
-I also have one computer running training epochs too for future uploads of the checkpoint weights).
+(At this time I am unable to supply the vgg_unet_1 type of weights file due to a size restriction in GitHub.)

-One issue that we are having is re-coloring the predicted results to be a bit more intuitive.
-Please see the example below as our first attempt.
+We will want to re-coloring our predicted results to be a bit more intuitive and match the colors in the original Thin Sections a bit better.
+Please see the example below as our first attempt of this re-colorization.

 ![Image](5_recolor.png)